berryscone/lgsa_team5/README.md

 In [Bass21] the description of MVC and other patterns has been shortened and does not contain a diagram. 🙁 Therefore, I'm here providing the link to the excerpt of [Bass13] that describes MVC.
 Please read that even if you have [Bass21].

 ##
-### 3rd week study schedule

-> 6/27 Mon:
- *  Runtime views - intro, pipe-and-filter(17 min), Runtime views - REST(34 min)
- *
-> 6/28 Tue:
- *
- *
-> 6/29 Wed:
- *
- *
-> 6/30 Thu:
- *
- *
-### required reading
-Due Saturday by 10:59pm Points None

-Required reading
-1. [Clements10] Section 3.1
-2. [Clements10] Section 3.2.1 (only first paragraph of the section and first two paragraphs of subitem Components)
-3. [Clements10] Sections  8.2.2 (only last 3 paragraphs of subitem Types of Communication)
-4. [Clements10] Section 4.1
-5. [Clements10] Section  4.2.1
-6. [Bianco07] Section 4.1.2
-7. [Clements10] Section 4.3.2
-8. [Clements10] Section 4.4.1
-9. [Richardson18] excerpt (Section 3.7) about Transactional Outbox
-10. [Hohpe03] excerpt about Request-Reply (sync over async)
-11. [Hohpe03] excerpt about Dead Letter Channel
-12. [Clements10] Section 5.1
-13. [Clements10] Sections 5.2.1, 5.2.2 (only first two paragraphs of the section), 5.2.3, 5.2.4.
-14. [Bass13] Sections  26.1, 26.2
-The discussion of cloud characteristics and service models is not present in the new edition [Bass21] 🙁.
-Therefore, I'm providing hereto the link to the excerpt of [Bass13] that contains that information.
-Please read that even if you own a copy of [Bass21].
-15. [docker18]  This text is a short introduction to Docker, for those not familiar with this technology.
-Minimally you should read the "Docker Architecture" section and its subsections.
-If you're not familiar with Docker, I suggest watching the first 16 minutes of this online tutorial (Links to an external site.).
-16. [flow.ci16]
-17. [Merson15a]
-18. [Merson15b]
-19. [Merson21] In the article titled "Principles for Microservice Design: Think IDEALS, Rather than SOLID", read section Deployability (is on you)  and subsection Achieving good deployability.

 ## 1st week schedule
 I matched the lecture topic and the reading assignment topic.